utkarshkant/Bangalore-House-Price-Prediction/README.md

 Link to dataset : https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data/data#

 #### We will use Regression to make predictions.
-Regression models are
+Regression models used are:
 1. Linear Regression<br>
 2. Lasso Regression<br>
 3. Decision Tree Regression